Eva Trout (novel): Verbal communication

 "No?" asked he, assuming a tragic air.

 "I mean, no; I would not say 'no.'"

 The novel also showcases instances of the failure of spoken language whereby communication fails and meaning falls through the cracks of language and the instability of the voice to carry out meaning.
 Bowen expresses a sense of ambivalence towards the "garlands of affection" that the characters bestow upon one another, as language can easily be used to guise, misguide and confuse individuals or hold clandestine meanings.
 Eva, whose linguistic skills are lacking due to being raised by non-native speakers of English, asks about the meaning of the words that she does not understand and this manner, she unmasks the artificiality lurking behind language.

 Non-verbal communication

 Jeremy, Eva's adopted deaf son's ability to communicate with his mother is described as 'extra-sensory.'
 However, when communication breaks down, Jeremy's angelic behaviour is disrupted by a type of "possession".
 Jeremy is able to communicate through lip-reading as well as reading faces and expressions of those around him.
-In the USA, Eva and Jeremy would spend hours watching silent movies, and this interest helps them develop their own silent language.
+In the US, Eva and Jeremy would spend hours watching silent movies, and this interest helps them develop their own silent language.